Death of Michael Rosenblum: Disappearance

-Michael finished the program at Western on January 10, 1980, and returned to his parents' house.
-Later in the month, he got a speeding ticket in Pittsburgh, which he decided to retain a lawyer to deal with.
-On February 13, suspecting her son was using drugs again since he appeared to be under the influence, Barbara Rosenblum searched his room and found a container of pills.
-The two began arguing, and she told him to leave the house.

-Michael left and went to see Sharer; he took her out to a local nightclub so she could apply for a waitressing job, then returned with her to her adoptive mother's house in Whitehall, southeast of the city.
-He woke up with some residual effects from the drugs he had taken the night before, and Sharer took him to a local hospital at 10 a.m., frantically urging him to check himself in as his eyes appeared to be regularly rolling back in his head.
-Michael steadfastly refused; staff at the hospital recalled that he did not seem impaired at this time although they did strongly suggest he check in.
+After finishing the drug rehab program on January 10, 1980, Michael returned to his parents' house.
+On February 13, suspecting her son was using drugs again, Michael's mother Barbara searched his room and found a container of pills.
+Following an argument, Michael was told to leave the house.
+Michael visited Sharer and took her out to a local nightclub, then returned with her to her adoptive mother's house in Whitehall, southeast of Pittsburgh.
+He woke up with some residual effects from drugs he had taken the night before; Sharer took him to a local hospital at 10 a.m., urging him to check himself in as his eyes appeared to be regularly rolling back in his head.
+Michael refused; staff at the hospital recalled that he did not seem impaired at this time although they did strongly suggest he check in.
 He ended the argument by walking out.

 The couple, along with Sharer's three-year-old daughter, left together in Sharer's Pontiac Sunbird heading north on Pennsylvania Route 885, intending to take the Homestead Grays Bridge towards the Rosenblum home, where Michael had decided to return.
 He had also scheduled a 12:30 p.m. meeting in downtown Pittsburgh with the lawyer he had hired to represent him in the speeding-ticket case.
 After Sharer drove over a curb when she turned to enter Homestead, she pulled into a gas station on Main Street in West Homestead to get out and see if she had gotten a flat tire in the process.

 Michael got out as well, apparently angered by her careless driving.
 The two argued loudly enough to prompt the gas station owner to call the police, but then Michael decided he would drive, and got into the driver's seat.
 After taking control of the vehicle, he backed it into a telephone pole's guy wire.
 Before Sharer could resume the argument, he ordered her and her daughter out of the car.

 The two did not try to re-enter the Sunbird.
 Michael told them to meet him at his mother's house; they instead hitchhiked back to Oakland in the city, where Sharer checked herself back into Western.
 Michael drove off at 11:35 a.m.
 There were no confirmed sightings of him alive after that.